 The project started in 2014 as an idea of Timo Kurz.
-Currently, development of a first prototype is done at the Fraunhofer Institute for Solar Energy Systems, Freiburg, Germany in the Department of Fuel Cell Systems in the context of a students' thesis (Link)
+Development of a first prototype was done at Fraunhofer Institute for Solar Energy Systems, Freiburg, Germany in the Department of Fuel Cell Systems in the context of a students' thesis.

-For the first version of the raspberryHy system, a planar, self-breathing PEM fuel cell (developed in 2006 - 2008 at Fraunhofer ISE together with FWB Kunststofftechnik) is used together with electronics developed at Fraunhofer ISE, a buffer battery and miniature fluidic parts.
+For the first version of the raspberryHy system, a planar, self-breathing PEM fuel cell was used together with electronics developed at Fraunhofer ISE, a buffer battery and miniature fluidic parts.
 The system can be driven with any hydrogen source up to 10 barg.

 raspberryHy housing with RaspberryPi ® and fuel cell system inside and all connections.
 Red: Raspberry Pi, blue: electronics, yellow: fluidics.
 Dimensions: 145 x 121 x 52 mm.
 Both pictures: Fraunhofer ISE.